Local moving companies in Los Angeles

 - The average high in the summertime in Louisiana is 92º F, while the hottest it’s typically going to be in Los Angeles is 84º F, so get ready to enjoy some warmer temperatures in the summer.

-- During the coldest part of the year, Los Angeles reaches the temperature of 39º F while Louisiana only gets down to 46º F, so you’ll be able to enjoy warmer winter weather in the Pelican State.
+- During the coldest part of the year, Louisiana reaches the temperature of 39º F while Los Angeles only gets down to 46º F, so you may need to buy a new winter coat for your move to the Pelican State.

 - When you make the move to Louisiana from Los Angeles, make sure you have a good pair of rainboots on hand.
 Expect about 60 inches of annual rainfall in Louisiana compared to only 16 inches of annual rainfall in Los Angeles.